 This page includes important information for all Lemont High School students and their parents/guardians.
 Visitors are encouraged to expand each of the topics below for important information for the upcoming school year.

-Please note that parents/guardians with multiple students must complete the Online Registration Module for each student.
+It is very important parents/guardians complete the registration process by Friday, August 4.
+Parents/guardians with multiple students must complete the Online Registration Module for each student.
 Access to Skyward's Online Registration Module only is enabled for a student's primary guardian (i.e., "Family 1" within the Skyward Student Records System).

-Parents/guardians who have questions about the registration process may contact Director of School & Community Relations Tony Hamilton at (630) 243-3280, or by clicking on his name to submit a message via e-mail.
-Parents/guardians who have difficulty completing the online registration process may visit the school's Main Office during regular business hours to obtain assistance.
+Parents/guardians who have questions about the registration process may contact Director of School & Community Relations Tony Hamilton at (630) 243-3280, or by clicking on his name to submit a message via email.
+Parents/guardians who have difficulty completing the online registration process will be able to request remote assistance to complete the necessary steps.

-Students who are not yet enrolled at Lemont High School but will be new to the district during the 2019-20 school year should visit the New Student Enrollment page to learn what documents are needed to enroll.
-After collecting all of the necessary information, please contact Registrar/Counseling Secretary Heather Richa by calling (630) 243-3218, or by clicking on her name to send her a message via e-mail.
+Students who are not yet enrolled at Lemont High School but will be new to the district during the 2023-24 school year should visit the New Student Enrollment page to begin the enrollment process.
+Please contact Registrar/Counseling Secretary Colleen Amberg with questions by calling (630) 243-3218, or by clicking on her name to send her a message via e-mail.

 Lemont High School District 210 serves Lemont and portions of Darien, Downers Grove and Woodridge.
 Parents/guardians who wish to determine if they live within Lemont High School's boundaries should consult the district's boundary map.